 This is Paul’s conclusion from longer a discourse, but the point is that Christ is all that matters which means he had to relinquish some things.
 And in Paul’s case, he relinquished everything for Christ.
 He believed and trusted Christ above anything else.
 The preacher man followed up with a broad statement that I knew he was going say.
 “Maybe you need to relinquish something, today,” he said and gave a short list of things folks might need to relinquish.

-While I listened to him go down that list, I said to myself, if he says home then I have a decision to make.
+While I listened to him go down that list, I said to myself if he says home, then I have a decision to make.
 Guess what?
 At the bottom of his list, he said home.
 I wrestled with that decision.
 Eventually, I said, “Abba Father, I relinquish our dream.”
 Then I had to be sure it was not a knee-jerk emotional response or a bargaining chip tossed on the table in a futile effort to manipulate God’s will.
 It was not and I spiritually and metaphorically laid down my dream at Christ’s feet.

 What happens next?
 I do not know, but whatever happens, it is in our best interest.
 God, my Abba Father, knows the end from the beginning and we have not reached the end of this.